 When it comes to email marketing, the number one thing all of us marketers care about is conversions.
 But if your recipients don’t open your email, you sure as hell ain't getting any click-throughs and conversions.

 For every marketing email you compose, you need to strive to build a clear, concise and intriguing subject line that avoids buzzwords.
 The following best practices will help you get there.

-1. Experiment with different styles of subject lines
+1. Experiment with different styles

 To start, you have to put on your thinking cap and get creative.
 Skim through the content of your email and use your intuition to determine the key message you’re communicating.
 Use this as the basis of your subject line.